Looking to create a micro job board with WordPress? MicroJobEngine might be for you.

 There’s quite a bit to get through here, we’ll take it step by step.
 First up is the General settings tab.
 It’s from here we can set the title of the site, give it a description and add in our copyright description.

-The website title and description entry gives your site it’s name and description not unlike that of the WordPress SEO plugin from YOAST.
+The website title and description entry give your site its name and description not unlike that of the WordPress SEO plugin from YOAST.
 We can add in our Google analytics tracking code here as well.

 Next up is the introduction text this is what is displayed to new users who wish to register on the site see below for what I mean when a new user want’s to register: